 I know my capabilities and it most definitely does not include flipping a tortilla into another pan.
 At least not without getting egg everywhere, creating a mess, and possibly getting burned or losing the entire tortilla.

-My recipe is a simple bake in my favorite cast iron skillet just to keep it fluffy and beautiful and to keep myself and others safe from burns and a big mess.
+My easy Spanish tortilla recipe is a simple bake in my favorite cast iron skillet just to keep it fluffy and beautiful and to keep myself and others safe from burns and a big mess.

 Let’s dive into the recipe.

-The Spanish Tortilla is great any time of day and even good for 2nd breakfast or an afternoon snack.
+This easy Spanish tortilla is great any time of day and even good for 2nd breakfast or an afternoon snack.
 It’s filling but due to the ingredients I recommend being generous with your spices.

 Potatoes and eggs can often make a dish a bit bland and sometimes a bit dry.
 In this recipe though I found it to be moist, not dry and really flavorful.